Sit-Down Meals and Dining Hall Guidelines

 Medical Excuses for Classes, Meals, or Other Required Events

 If a student is too sick to go to class, sit-down meal or another activity where attendance is required, he/she needs to be in the Health Center in order to be excused for medical reasons.
 If a class is missed, the student should inform the teacher that he/she was in the Health Center.
 If unable to complete or to hand in any graded assignment when medically excused from class, the student should notify the teacher as soon as possible to acknowledge that the assignment will be late and to clarify when the assignment can be completed.
 Students who miss class or any other required school commitment due to illness may not participate in their co-curricular assignment that day.

 Medical Excuses for Co-Curricular Activities

 A sick or injured student may be excused from a co-curricular activity by a nurse or the school physician.
 In such a case, the student is expected to communicate with the coach or the adult in charge of that co-curricular activity.
-In certain co-curricular activities it is important that the student notify the appropriate adult in a timely fashion.
-Failure to notify the adult before the beginning of the co-curricular time period may result in invalidation of the medical excuse and the student may receive Accountability Points (APs).
+In certain co-curricular activities where the unexpected absence of the student may create a hardship for the group, it is important that the student notify the appropriate adult in a timely fashion.
+Failure to notify the adult before the beginning of the co-curricular time period may result in invalidation of the medical excuse and the student may receive Accountability Points.